 IDT offers two types of randomization, Machine-Mixed Bases and Hand-Mixed Bases.
 Machine-Mixed Bases can be made at any/all base sites at no additional charge.
 At these base positions, the synthesizer pulls an equal ratio of the desired bases; however, their different coupling rates do not guarantee an equal ratio of incorporation.

 Hand-Mixed Bases use customer-defined ratios of the desired bases, where coupling efficiencies are taken into account.
 For each mixture, IDT can incorporate up to 100 residues on the 100 nmol and 250 nmol scales, and up to 40 residues on the 1 µmol scale, with a maximum of 4 distinct Hand-Mix formulations per oligonucleotide.
-When entering your sequence, use the Mixed Bases tab in the Sequence entry portion of the ordering page.
+When entering your sequence, use the Mixed Bases tab in the Sequence entry portion of the Oligo Entry tool.
 It lists the IUPAC-IUB symbols and is where custom mix ratios should be entered.

 Figure 1.
 Select Mixed Bases when ordering your oligo.

 Mixes of nonstandard and modified bases

 In addition to IDT standard machine and hand mixing options for randomizing bases, we offer mixes of multiple base types (e.g., DNA, RNA, LNA*, or 2’O methyl) as well as modified bases.
 This allows incorporation of multiple base types or modifications from IDT’s catalog of modified base offerings into a single position on an oligo.